AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/4_add_clusters_cbg.md

 ### Parameter Descriptions

 - `grid_size`: Size of the grid squares used for spatial binning for STAligner.
-Defines the spatial resolution for cluster assignment - cells within grid_size/2 distance from a grid center in both x and y directions will be assigned to that grid's cluster.
+Defines the spatial resolution for cluster assignment; cells within grid_size/2 distance from a grid center in both x and y directions will be assigned to that grid's cluster.